haleycab/haleycab/README.md

     I enjoy applying mathematics & data science to answer questions in diverse areas of interest 🌱 🌍 🧠 🧬 🌊
       </h2>
       <p style="font-size: 18px; line-height: 1.5;">
-        Driven to understanding how complex systems work, especially when the data is multimodal and the dynamics are nonlinear.
+        Driven to understand how complex systems work, especially when the data is multimodal and the dynamics are nonlinear.
         My work blends <b>machine learning</b>, <b>statistical modeling</b>, and <b>biophysical simulation</b> to study
         neuroscience, the environment, and social systems.
       </p>